rhelsing/accord_documentation/team_values_overview.md

 ##Weekly goal tracking & focused, agile, time management

-We are process and output oriented (5-15 / goal for week / broad goal for month / do not disturb section).
+We are process and output oriented ( complete weekly goal report / have broad goal for month / do not disturb section).
 Don't take on more than you can chew and end up not completing any of the tasks you set for yourself, and don't set your bar low so that you can always achieve your goals.
 One of our primary roles is to learn how to consistently find our work threshold, so that we can accurately set our own achievable goals, and have those goals at the same time be substantial, without burning out.
 Try to set measurable goals for yourself.

-http://accord.team (If you don't know your token, let us know)
+Weekly goal reports: http://accord.team (If you don't know your token, let us know)

 ##Team cohesion, unified goal, direct communication